 The higher your interest rate and balance on your credit card, the higher your finance charge will be.
 Finance charges are a convenience cost and can be avoided by paying your balance in full before the grace period ends.
 If you have disputed billing errors, you don't have to pay a finance charge on the disputed amount while it is being investigated.
 Your credit card agreement may include a minimum finance charge that's charged anytime your balance is subject to a finance charge.

-You may have different finance charges, if you have different types of balances on your credit card.
+You be charged more than one finance charge, if you have different types of balances on your credit card.
 For example, you could be billed for a finance charge on purchases and a finance charge on cash advances separately.
 This is because these balances often have different interest rates and grace periods.